-- You are encouraged to wear a mask for the entire time you are in the building.
+- You are encouraged to wear a mask for the entire time you are in the building if you are not fully vaccinated per CDC guidelines.
 Some masks are available for you if desire one, but you are encouraged to bring your own.

 - Everyone should practice distancing and good hygiene.

-- Two rows will not be used between pews, to help with proper distancing.
+- One row will not be used between pews, to help with proper distancing.

 - Six feet of distance between households should be maintained.